UserGems & Sales Engagement Configuration with Gem-E Messaging

 Voicemail Example:

 “Hey [First Name], totally understand if this isn’t a fit right now.
-If it makes sense to revisit down the line, feel free to reach out anytime.
-Wishing you the best in the new role.”
+If it makes sense to revisit down the line, feel free to reach out anytime.”

 Select the email templates you previously created in the appropriate steps.